Hot zone (environment)

 Hot zone, also written as hot-zone or hotzone, refers to an area or region that is significantly affected by environmental hazards or risks.
 It may refer to a location where there is high pollution, contamination, or a concentration of hazardous substances or activities.

 Etymology

 The term hot zone was likely coined during the Cold War where it described locations rendered hazardous due to nuclear contamination.
 The term was later extended to areas or locations considered to be hazardous such as Level-4 biosafety labs, places in which there is active conflict, and so forth.

-The term hot zone was popularized by the 1995 book The Hot Zone by Richard Preston, and its film adaptation Outbreak, released the same year.
+The term hot zone was popularized by the 1995 book The Hot Zone by Richard Preston, and the film Outbreak, released the same year.

 Types of hot zones

 Biological

 The biological zone describes an area or location where there is a risk of exposure to biological agents or contaminants that can cause harm to human health or the environment.
 It is often associated with situations involving the release, presence, or spread of infectious diseases, pathogens, or biological hazards.

 Precautions are taken in a gradient level of protection.

-In 2009, the outbreak of swine influenza happened in most places of the whole world.
-The swine influenza originated from a Mexican woman, and it was transmitted from person to person by air with a rapid speed.
-North America and Mexico were the first places to be affected by the virus.
-According to the World Health Organization (WHO), there were 14,142 deaths of swine influenza, and 1,311,522 people had this virus in their bodies in 2009.
-Spain, China, the United States, and South Korea are considered to be hot zones of swine influenza.
-There were 155,051 people who had this virus in Spain, 120,498 in China, 107,939 in United States and 101,182 in South Korea.
-The people in those areas can very easily get this virus.
-The virus is transmittable through the air, such as through coughing, sneezing or touching something containing the virus.
-Epidemics of acute respiratory disease of pigs are caused by the virus disease, swine influenza.
-Swine influenza belongs to the type A of the family Orthomyxoviridae.
-The patients with swine influenza virus have symptoms consisting of headaches, chills, fatigue, fever, cough and sore throat.